June 23, 2020 5:25 PM

-Along with the County of Los Angeles Department of Public Health, we advise members of the general public to use a clean non-medical face covering anytime they will be in contact with other people who are not household members in public or private places.
+To help limit the spread of the COVID-19 virus, the State of California Public Health Officials Released Guidance Requiring Californians to Wear Face Coverings in Most Settings Outside the Home.
+Along with the County of Los Angeles Department of Public Health, the City of Santa Monica requires individuals to use a clean, cloth face covering anytime they will be in contact with other people who are not household members in public or private places.
 If you cannot maintain six feet of physical distance between yourself and others, you must wear a face covering.

 What are the Do's and Don'ts when wearing face coverings?